-(2) Over the last few years, digital technologies have transformed the economy and society, affecting all sectors of activity and daily life.
-Data is at the centre of this transformation: data-driven innovation will bring enormous benefits for citizens, for example through improved personalised medicine, new mobility, and its contribution to the European Green Deal3.
-In its Data Strategy4, the Commission described the vision of a common European data space, a Single Market for data in which data could be used irrespective of its physical location of storage in the Union in compliance with applicable law.
+Over the last few years, digital technologies have transformed the economy and society, (2) affecting all sectors of activity and daily life.
+Data is at the centre of this transformation: data-driven innovation will bring enormous benefits for citizens and the economy, for example through improved personalised medicine, new mobility, and its contribution to the European Green Deal.
+In its Data Strategy, the Commission described the vision of a common European data space, a Single Market for data in which data could be used irrespective of its physical location of storage in the Union in compliance with applicable law.
 It also called for the free and safe flow of data with third countries, subject to exceptions and restrictions for public security, public order and other legitimate public policy objectives of the European Union, in line with international obligations.
 In order to turn that vision into reality, it proposes to establish domain-specific common European data spaces, as the concrete arrangements in which data sharing and data pooling can happen.
-As foreseen in that strategy, such common European data spaces can cover areas such as health, mobility, manufacturing, financial services, energy, or agriculture or thematic areas, such as the European green deal or European data spaces for public administration or skills.
+As foreseen in that strategy, such common European data spaces can cover areas such as health, mobility, manufacturing, financial services, energy, or agriculture or thematic areas, such as the European green deal or European data spaces for public administration or skills, as well as a combination of these areas, e.g. energy and climate.